-1. Payment Terms and Lien Rights in New York Construction
+1. How a Mechanics Lien Protects Your Rights in a New York Construction Payment Dispute

 Priority and Payment Bond Claims